Early pregnancy scan (booking or dating scan)

 - check your baby’s heartbeat, growth, and development

-Occasionally they can see a health condition or chromosomal conditions.
-Let your midwife know if you don't want to know about this.
+Occasionally a scan will detect a health condition or chromosomal condition.
+Let your midwife know if you don’t want to know about these conditions.

 Nuchal translucency (NT) scan

-If booked early enough, a nuchal translucency (NT) scan can also be performed at the same time as your early scan.
+You might also be offered a nuchal translucency (NT) scan can be performed at the same time as your early scan.

 - is offered between 11 and 14 weeks of pregnancy

 If you’d like an early pregnancy scan, but don’t want to know if your baby may have either Down’s syndrome, Edwards’ syndrome or Patau’s syndrome, please discuss this with your midwife.